rubyforgood/human-essentials/CONTRIBUTING.md

 # Getting Started
 ## Local Environment 🛠️

-Do you develop on Windows?
-#### Windows Subsystem for Linux (WSL2) - Windows Only
+#### Install WSL2 first if Using Windows
-Follow [documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from Microsoft for enabling and installing WSL2 on your machine.
+Follow [documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from Microsoft for enabling and installing Windows Subsystem For Linux 2 on your machine.

 Make sure to install **Ubuntu** as your Linux distribution.
 (This should be default.)

 **Note:** If you run into any issues with a command not running, restart your machine.

 1. Install Ruby
    - Install the version specified in [`.ruby-version`](.ruby-version).